Uncountable started with a desire to bring machine learning technology to companies whose innovations fall outside the digital realm.

 Andrés was previously at the Technical University of Munich, where he received a Masters’ in Physics.
 His research focused on medical applications of machine learning, culminating in a publication on predicting tumor growth to improve treatment personalization.
 Andrés is also a graduate of Tec of Monterrey in México and has developed machine learning models for insurance and materials companies.

-Ryan is a current student at the University of Chicago studying Economics and Computer Science.
+Ryan was previously at the University of Chicago, where he received degrees in Economics and Computer Science.
 He was named Chicago Innovation’s 25 under 25 for co-founding a political technology startup.
 His company completed the Polsky Accelerator and was a finalist in Booth’s Social New Venture Challenge.
 Ryan also has research experience at the Becker Friedman Institute and the Harris School of Public Policy.

 Jason was previously the cofounder of a 3D printing startup focused on serving foundries and developed custom composite formulations to withstand harsh production environments.
 His experience includes designing metal matrix composite castings, and building process control software.
 Jason is a graduate of the University of Pittsburgh where he earned a B.S. in Materials Science and Engineering.